wur5atwit/redesigned-train/README.md

 **HOW TO RUN**
 ## Installation

-To install the required Python packages, run the following command: pip install -r requirements.txt
+To install the required Python packages, run the following command in the console: pip install -r requirements.txt

 Run the main.py file and input the files that are asked.